 Review summary: Panasonic FZ1000 vs Sony RX10 IV

-So how do things add up?
+So what is the bottom line?
 Is the Panasonic FZ1000 better than the Sony RX10 IV or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-FZ1000: